-We know this is a very challenging time for all and we want to assure you AgeWell New York is committed to doing everything we can to help keep our members safe, and ensure they have access to the care they need.
+This is a challenging time and we want to assure you that AgeWell New York is committed to doing everything we can to help keep our members safe and ensure they have access to the care they need.

 What is Coronavirus (COVID-19)

 Coronavirus (COVID-19) is a respiratory illness that can spread from person to person in close contact with one another (within about 6 feet).
 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or eyes.

 The following symptoms may appear 2-14 days after exposure.

 CALL YOUR DOCTOR IF YOU develop symptoms, have been in close contact with a person known to have COVID-19, or have recently traveled from an area with widespread or ongoing community spread of COVID-19.

 If you develop signs of COVID-19 get medical attention immediately.
 In adults, emergency warning signs: